 To test the real-world-for-me image stabilization assistance amount, I set the camera to Tv mode and capture a solid number of handheld test images at increasingly-long exposures, ranging from most-are-sharp through all-are-blurry settings.
 I then go through all of the images, marking those that are sharp, those that are close to sharp and those that are not.
 Usually, I can identify shutter speeds where there is strong drop in the sharpness rate for reporting in a review.
 I struggled with this round of testing.

 Some of my 1/4 seconds images are blurry and about 1/3 of my 1.3 second exposures are sharp.
 Perhaps I was improving my technique as the test went on, but ... that rate for crazy-long 1.3 second handheld exposures is really good.
 Most images captured at longer than 1/3 second were blurry, so a bit of a wall was encountered at that point.
 While I would like to have seen better results at the shorter exposures, the results at the longer exposures were quite impressive.

-The RF 35mm f/1.8's IS system is very quiet, with a barely audible "hmmm" heard only with an ear close to the lens (a slightly-reduced sound is audible even when IS is switched off).
-When the camera is powered on/awake, this this lens' IS is also on (unless turned off via the switch) and that means when the electronic viewfinder is on IS is at work, in this case providing a very nicely stabilized view.
+The RF 35mm f/1.8's IS system is quiet, with a barely audible "hmmm" heard only with an ear close to the lens (a slightly-reduced sound is audible even when IS is switched off).
+When the camera is powered on/awake, this lens's IS is also on (unless turned off via the switch) and that means when the electronic viewfinder is on IS is at work, in this case providing a nicely stabilized view.
 No jumping or drifting occurs and stabilization while panning the camera remains smooth, an especially useful attribute for video recording.

 Notable is that, at review time, Canon has only one image stabilized lens with an aperture wider than this one, the EF 85mm f/1.4L IS USM Lens.